 You think I'm kidding about that candleholder?
 Here's a picture of the box it came in:

 The stand is cast iron with a dark green powder coating assembled with brass screws.
 So, I just set the stand in the pond and set the glass bowl on it upside down; I made a gasket out of plastic tubing so the glass would be cushioned a bit against the iron.
 We put the candle itself on a plate and used it on our porch!
 Note that this pond is deeper than some; if your pond is too shallow, you'd have no choice but to saw the feet off that stand in order to keep the opening in the glass bowl immersed.
-I believe Service Merchandise offers a model with a shorter stand, though.
+That's why bricks and blocks work well; you can easily adjust the height.

-That hook is actually about 7 feet tall, but I've buried it so far into the soil that the top is only 30" high.
-The vase full of water is clearly heavier than the potted plants the hook was designed to hold, so it actually bends a little under the stress; I have installed it with the staff inclined slightly outward so that it bends to vertical when in place.
+That hook is actually about 7 feet tall, but I've shoved it so far into the soil that the top is only 30" high.
+The vase full of water is clearly heavier than the potted plants the hook was designed to hold, so it actually bends a little under the stress.

 The vase is quite large as vases go, about 14" tall, but it's still very small compared to the original hi-rise -- about 1-1/2 gallon.
 It's also very thin, like a lightweight drinking glass.
 But it's clear, it's pretty, and it's cheap; if we break it, we can just buy another.
 In the meantime, it's really easy to lift out and clean.

-Later, the chain started to rust and the hook was a little too free to swivel around and bang the vase against the side of the pond.
-So I dug a little hole around the shaft, clamped a bracket to it, poured in some concrete, and filled the hole in after it (had concrete on hand due to paving the driveway!).
+Later, the chain started to rust and the shepherd's hook was a little too free to swivel around and bang the vase against the side of the pond.
+So I dug a little hole around the shaft, clamped a bracket to it, poured in some concrete (had concrete on hand due to paving the driveway!), and filled the hole in after it.
 Then I replaced the chain with a carefully-crafted netting made of 90-pound-test stainless steel fishing leader cable and stainless steel split rings.
 A stainless steel hook completed the upgrade, so nothing here will rust again!

-Set it on the ground: As suggested by my sister-in-law: stand a container on the ground beside the pond, and connect a pipe from it down into the pond.
+Set it on the ground: Stand a container on the ground beside the pond, and connect a pipe from it down into the pond.
 Simple pipe fittings should work, but it all has to be airtight or it'll just drain into the pond.
 Big pipes would be a plus to help keep the water convecting back and forth to keep it fresh and oxygenated inside the container, as well as making the fishies feel more welcome to enter.
 They don't need to be transparent; the fish can disappear into one end and come out the other.
 Disassembling and cleaning might take some careful planning.

 Fishie Bridge: There's no reason a U-shaped pipe wouldn't work the same way that a simple container does; you can keep the two ends immersed and the loop can stand above the water, and the fish can go up one side and down the other.
 Then note that the idea would still work if the two ends were immersed in different ponds.